leap-stc/leap-stc.github.io/docs/data/data_lifecycle.md

 There are many tools available to interact with cloud object storage.
 We currently have basic operations documented for three tools:

+- [rclone](https://rclone.org/) which provides a Command Line Interface to many different storage backends, see [here](../technical-reference/rclone.md) for more details.
+Rclone is highly versatile and suits almost all use cases.

 - GCloud SDK.
 One can interact with Google Cloud storage directly using the Google Cloud SDK and Command Line Interface.
-Please consult the [gcloud docs](https://cloud.google.com/sdk/docs/install).
+Please consult the [Install Instructions](https://cloud.google.com/sdk/docs/install) for more guidance.

 - [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) (and its submodules [gcsfs](https://gcsfs.readthedocs.io/en/latest/) and [s3fs](https://s3fs.readthedocs.io/en/latest/)) provide filesystem-like access to local, remote, and embedded file systems from within a python session.
 Fsspec is also used by xarray under the hood and so integrates easily with normal coding workflows (and tools like Dask).

   - `fsspec` can be used to transfer small amounts of data to google cloud storage or OSN.
 If you have more than a few hundred MB's, it is worth using Rclone
   - `fsspec` should be installed by default on the **Base Pangeo Notebook** environment on the Jupyter-Hub.
 If you are working locally, you can install it with `pip or conda/mamba`. ex: `pip install fsspec`.

-- [rclone](https://rclone.org/) which provides a Command Line Interface to many different storage backends, see [here](../technical-reference/rclone.md) for more details.

 ### Tool Selection